-Saturday 6 January 2018
+Saturday, 6 January 2018

 Ode to a beautiful woman

 Today we stick to Sapphic stanzas with this poem by Sappho from P.Oxy.
 1231 fr.
 14, a papyrus discussed in the transcriptions post.
 The completion is essentially by Edmonds, with one or perhaps more minor tweaks by me.
 The tweak I have in mind is that I didn't double the nu in φύν' in l.
 6, a doubling that made no sense to me because there were no metrical requirements for it and I had no other justifications for it.
 Oh, and that I avoided the synaeresis (or should I say something like synekphonesis?) of ἔμοι and οὐ in l'6 by putting an elision in its place.
 That was probably why I originally had Μοι τότ' οὐ φύν' there, but really, an enclitic at line start is not pretty.
 Another reason may have been to avoid the doubled tau in τόττ', another unjustified doubling, just like ὄττα.
-But I couldn't avoid the latter without discarding the completion.
+But I couldn't avoid the latter without discarding the completion [not then, at least, but by 2025…].
 I even adopted the reading ἔρωτος ἤλγει instead of ἔρωτος ἤδη to have a complete phrase there, a choice apparently justified by doubtful readings in the papyrus.
 The last stanzas is completed by me.
 The translations are in the usual meters.

-«Sīmĭlēm blōndǣqu’ Hĕlĕnǣ t’h[ăbē]rĕ» took its current form on 20/9/21 at 19:42.
+• «Sīmĭlēm blōndǣqu’ Hĕlĕnǣ t’h[ăbē]rĕ» took its current form on 20/9/21 at 19:42.
 Here's a few more tweaks for Latin and English: Bellitati tua -> Bellitati tuæ (l.
 10 Latin, 15:31 on 26/1/24), Rore plenas adqu' -> Rore plenas vers' (Same date and time, same version, l.
 13), As I can I'll op'n, a whole night indoors -> As I can I'll open, all night indoors (Same day 15:33, English l.
 15), know you this -> know thou this (15:33 again, l.
-10).
+10);

 Let's go!